komori-n/shogi-piece-placement/README.md

 ### How to Execute

-Clone the repository and run `make` to create an executable file.
+Clone the repository and Run `make` to create an executable file.

 ```sh
 $ git clone https://github.com/ToshinoriTsuboi/shogi-piece-placement